 A registered micro business may elect to be deregistered before the beginning of a year of assessment, or during a year of assessment.
 If it is voluntarily deregistered during a year of assessment the deregistration is effective from the beginning of that year of assessment.
-It cannot voluntarily deregister unless it has been a registered micro business for a period of at least 3 years.
-(This requirement fell away for years of assessment commencing on or after 1 January 2016).
 A business that is deregistered may not again be registered as a micro business.
 A registered micro business must notify the Commissioner within 21 days from the date on which the qualifying turnover for a year of assessment exceeds R 1 million, or if there are reasonable grounds for believing that the qualifying turnover will exceed that amount.
 The micro business will then be deregistered with effect from the beginning of the month following the month during which the Commissioner received such notification.

-If the increase in the qualifying turnover to an amount greater than R $\bf 1$ million is of a nominal and temporary nature, the person must apply to the Commissioner for a decision whether the person must remain a registered micro business or not.
+If the increase in the qualifying turnover to an amount greater than R 1 million is of a nominal and temporary nature, the person must apply to the Commissioner for a decision whether the person must remain a registered micro business or not.

-With effect from the beginning of the years of assessment commencing 1 March 2018 if a micro business ceases to be a registered micro business due to exceeding the qualifying turnover of R 1 million during the year of assessment, and the micro business has to pay normal tax on taxable income, the micro business will be exempted from the understatement penalties arising solely as result of this deregistration, if the understatement penalties would have been payable under the Fourth Schedule e.g. provisional tax penalties.
+With effect from the beginning of the years of assessment commencing 1 March 2018 if a micro business ceases to be a registered micro business due to exceeding the qualifying turnover of R 1 million during the year of assessment, and the micro business has to pay normal tax on taxable income, the micro business will be exempt from the understatement penalties arising solely as result of this deregistration, if the understatement penalties would have been payable under the Fourth Schedule e.g. provisional tax penalties.